Nacorate/Trivial-Studies/README.md

-This file include some studies on some seemly trivial topics
+This file contains some studies on some seemly trivial topics